Lamine Yamal and Spain to headline: FIFA World Cup 2026 Group H Preview

 Uruguay, as ever, bring history and menace in the same breath.
 They are two-time world champions, this is their 15th World Cup appearance, and they booked their place by finishing fourth in CONMEBOL qualifying on 4 September 2025.

 The manager shapes the mood around them.
-FIFA said Marcelo Bielsa masterminded Uruguay’s qualification, and AP added that they finished ahead of Brazil in South American qualifying, a reminder of the level they had to navigate to reach North America.
+Marcelo Bielsa masterminded Uruguay’s qualification, finishing ahead of Brazil in the CONMEBOL leg of the FIFA World Cup 2026 Qualifiers, a reminder of the level they had to navigate to reach North America.

 Managerial instincts

 Everything about Uruguay under Bielsa begins with intensity.
-FIFA’s profile of the coach says this will be Bielsa’s third World Cup as a manager, and his Uruguay side has already been framed by FIFA as one capable of mounting an assault on the tournament after a demanding qualification campaign.
+This will be Bielsa’s third World Cup as a manager, and his charges are capable of mounting an assault on the tournament after a demanding qualification campaign.

 That usually means front-foot pressing, vertical progression and a refusal to let matches settle into slow rhythms.
 Uruguay are unlikely to approach Group H passively, and their willingness to attack transitions early could make them the team best equipped to disrupt Spain while also overwhelming the group’s lesser-fancied sides.